 A super quick and easy meal

-While Western-style omelet is often made for breakfast, this tomato and egg dish is more suitable as a savory side dish (or even a main dish).
-I like to call it pan-fried eggs with tomatoes and onions (or omelet with tomatoes and onions).
+While Western-style omelet is often made for breakfast, this Vietnamese omelet is also suitable as a savory side dish (or even a main dish) for dinner.
+I like to call it omelet with tomatoes and onions (or pan-fried eggs with tomatoes and onions).
 The name in Vietnamese is trứng chiên cà chua or trứng chiên hành cà.

-There is a more traditional Vietnamese dish, called trứng chưng cà chua, in which eggs and tomatoes are stir-fried together.
+There is a more traditional Vietnamese tomato and egg dish, called trứng chưng cà chua, in which eggs and tomatoes are stir-fried together.
 You can watch how that dish is made in my stir-fried tomato and egg with noodle recipe.
 I think this omelet is more flavorful and delicious than the traditional one.

 Recipe Video